- Blog

 But creativity is not the only advantage that fraudsters have.
 There’s another challenge hidden under the surface — many companies do not have the signals they need to prevent multi-accounting.

-As the name suggests, multi-accounting or multiple account fraud is when a bad actor creates many fake accounts (a direct policy violation) in order to execute some fraud scheme.
+As the name suggests, account creation fraud, multi-accounting, or multiple account fraud is when a bad actor creates many fake accounts (a direct policy violation) in order to execute some fraud scheme.
 Without the right signals, companies do not recognize the link between these accounts and fraudsters can mask the true scope of their operation.
 Often only one account is blocked, allowing the scam to continue via the other fake accounts.

 Why do bad actors commit multiple accounts fraud?